emckiernan/emg-book/chapter-08/chapter-8.md

 ## Overview

-Measurements of EMG and force were taken in a forearm exercise.
-The data is divided in two types of muscle activity: intermittent and fatigue.
-In this Python notebook, we will analyze the intermittent data.
-The fatigue program has already been explained in a previous notebook (Ch.
-5).
-The recordings to be analyzed can be found in our GitHub repository (https://github.com/emckiernan/electrophys).
-Before carrying out this analysis practical, students should first do the 'Graphing and exploring EMG data' and 'Filtering and analyzing EMG data' practicals from this series.
+The objective of this data analysis practical is to learn how to analyze EMG and force measurements taken during forearm exercises.
+The data can be found in our GitHub repository (<https://github.com/emckiernan/emg-book/tree/main/chapter-08/data>), or new recordings can be obtained by performing the experimental practical from this series in [Ch.
+7: Forearm EMG with dynamometry](oxa:EPpXta8zJdzN048lz8AR/ezirbKT2x8fYE4rCdOgB "Ch.
+7: Forearm EMG with dynamometry").
+The duration of this practical could vary depending on the programming experience of students and the goals of the class.
+This practical could be carried out in multiple sessions, especially if students are asked to first record EMGs with dynamometry and then analyze their own recordings.
+Or, since this is an analysis practical, it could be done asynchronously as an assigned homework.
+While not necessary, we recommend students carry out the analysis practicals in [Ch.
+2](oxa:EPpXta8zJdzN048lz8AR/ASFQasVwRldUZm0nb6RC "Ch.
+2: Graphing and visually exploring EMG data") ,[Ch.
+3](oxa:EPpXta8zJdzN048lz8AR/N4aWmYttZWOcQi2i2rNZ "Ch.
+3: Filtering, processing, and analyzing EMG data"), and [Ch.
+5: Quantifying muscle fatigue from EMG data](oxa:EPpXta8zJdzN048lz8AR/vW8ZGtkrQs3vPifO99sp "Ch.
+5: Quantifying muscle fatigue from EMG data") prior to this practical.

 ## Setting up the notebook